marcidy/electronic_components/README.rst

 	*I kinda thought a microcontroller was just one thing.*

 Basic programming knowledge is a strong suggestion: setting variables, defining and calling functions, and flow control.  :code:`twi.c` and :code:`Wire.cpp` will be covered in depth.
 This library was used in the first class and discussed in the second class.
-Breaking down the protocol and then reading about an implementation provides insight into accessing ATmega328, as well as a template for any other protocol.
+Breaking down the protocol and then reading about an implementation provides insight into all protocols, especially those used to program the Arduino.

 Material
 ________